A Peano curve from mated geodesic trees in the directed landscape: Introduction

 Having defined the Peano curve $\eta$ (the formal construction appears in Theorem \ref{thm:1} below), we seek to understand its precise smoothness, and in fact establish that when $\RR^2$ is endowed with the `intrinsic' metric (see \eqref{eq:54}) attuned to the symmetries inherent in the directed landscape, then $\eta$ is a.s.\ locally H\"older $1/5-$ continuous.
 The proof of the above is delicate and involves ruling out geodesics which have very few other geodesics merging into them throughout their length.
-This is difficult since it involves showing some degree of decorrelation in the environment around a geodesic, and the current techniques \cite{DSV22,MSZ21} for doing so are not quantitative.
-To this end, we go back to the pre-limiting exponential LPP model (that converges to the directed landscape \cite{DV21}) and harness he understanding of the environment conditional on a geodesic using the FKG inequality and a barrier-style argument (for other examples of similar arguments, see e.g.\ \cite{BSS14,BSS19,BB21}) to show that with a superpolynomially high probability, at least at some place along the length of the geodesic, the geodesics from nearby points merge quickly into the aforementioned geodesic.
+This is difficult since it involves showing some degree of decorrelation in the environment around a geodesic, and the existing techniques \cite{DSV22,MSZ21} for doing so are not quantitative.
+To this end, we go back to the pre-limiting exponential LPP model (that converges to the directed landscape \cite{DV21}) and harness the understanding of the environment conditional on a geodesic using the FKG inequality and a barrier-style argument to show that with a \emph{superpolynomially} high probability, at least at some place along the length of the geodesic, the geodesics from nearby points merge quickly into the aforementioned geodesic.
+The crucial novelty and central difficulty here is that the above estimate is required to hold with \emph{superpolynomially} high probability since, until now, all coalescence estimates in the directed landscape or exponential LPP yield polynomial bounds.

 We also show that the $\eta$ is not H\"older $1/5$ continuous with respect to the intrinsic metric, and in fact, we show that it has finite $5$th variation in a certain natural sense, and this turns out to be deterministic just as the case of quadratic variation for Brownian motion.
 Finally, we investigate some fractal aspects of the Peano curve-- we show that under mild conditions, the intrinsic Hausdorff dimension of a set $\cA$ directly determines the dimension of the set $\dim \eta^{-1} (\cA)$.